 SWFT Clinical Services Ltd. is a wholly owned subsidiary of South Warwickshire NHS Foundation Trust.

 When South Warwickshire Trust was awarded Foundation Trust status in 2010, it was one of the first in the country to set up a limited company as a subsidiary.
 Since then, many other Foundation Trusts have set up similar Pharmacy businesses, and the model is now well established.
 The company commenced operating in March 2011.
-The company operates the outpatient pharmacy for the Trust based at Warwick Hospital, a private patient day surgery clinic in Stratford-upon-Avon (www.thestratfordclinic.co.uk) and The Beauchamp Suite at Warwick Hospital offering NHS patients the choice to pay for a private en-suite room in a quieter part of the hospital.
+The company operates the outpatient pharmacy for the Trust based at Warwick Hospital, a private patient day surgery clinic in Stratford-upon-Avon (www.thestratfordclinic.co.uk), and most recently has developed a facilities and estates management service, under which it manages the Stratford-upon-Avon hospital on behalf of South Warwickshire NHS Foundation Trust.

 The company’s primary purpose is to develop income for the Trust through commercial activities.
 All profits made by the company’s trading activities are either reinvested in the business or returned to the Trust for reinvestment in health care services.